Changing lives since 1976.

 1979: The 1st Life Styles couple to marry were Lewis and Mary and McCarty.

 1994: Kenneth Blanks was the 1st Life Styles client to purchase his very own home.

 2003: Brenda Stout became the 1st Life Styles client to earn a bachelor's degree—in Elementary Education from the University of Arkansas.

-2017: Daniel Jackson is the Life Styles client with the longest tenure working for a single employer.
-He worked at Marvin's IGA for just-shy of 20 years, until it permanently closed.
+2022: Lisa Robinson is the Life Styles client with the longest tenure working for a single employer.
+She has worked at McDonald's IGA for more than 21 years.

 A Stamp of Approval from CARF.

 Life Styles' commitment to quality is recognized by CARF International (Commission on Accreditation of Rehabilitation Facilities), an independent nonprofit which has surveyed hundreds of thousands of human-service provider programs around the world since 1966.
 Life Styles has maintained its CARF accreditation through regular audits ever since.

 John’s total commitment to Life Styles and its mission are always on display—whether loading boxes onto his pickup for a client move or traveling to the state capitol in Little Rock to debate public health policy.